jtloong/article-of-the-day/README.md

 # article-of-the-day

 I use [Airtable](https://airtable.com/) to record what I've been reading / listening to (books, papers, articles, podcasts, lectures).
-I also use it to record things I want to read in the future, except I found I would never read it.
+I also use it to record things I want to read in the future, except I found I would often never go back to read the things I saved.

 This script is meant to run on CRON to send me one random paper/article from my to-read list on Airtable everyday via [Pushbullet](https://www.pushbullet.com/).